Yogachara: Two interpretations of the three natures

-The "progressive model" meanwhile can be found in the Trisvabhāvanirdeśa and in the Mahāyānasūtrālaṃkāra and its bhāṣya.
-In this model, it is the perfected nature which is the primary element of the three natures schema.
-Here, the perfected nature is the pure basis of reality, while the other two natures are both impaired by ignorance.
-As the Trisvabhāvanirdeśa states: "The imputed and the other-dependent are to be known as having defiled characteristics.
+Similarly, the Trisvabhāvanirdeśa states: "The imputed and the other-dependent are to be known as having defiled characteristics.
 The perfected is asserted to have the characteristic of purity."
 In this text, the dependent nature is seen as something which must be abandoned since it has the "appearance of duality" (dvayākāra).
 As such, in this "progressive" model, the dependent nature is the basis for the imagined nature, but not the basis for the perfected nature.
-The perfected nature on the other hand is a fundamentally pure true reality (which nevertheless is covered by adventitious defilements).
+The perfected nature on the other hand is a fundamentally pure and true reality (which nevertheless is covered by adventitious defilements).
 As the Mahāyānasūtrālaṃkāra states:Reality - which is always without duality, is the basis of error, and is entirely inexpressible - does not have the nature of discursivity.
 It is to be known, abandoned, and purified.
 It should properly be thought of as naturally immaculate, since it is purified from defilements, as are space, gold, and water.
-Furthermore, according to the Trisvabhāvanirdeśa (TSN 17-20), the three natures are inseparable (abhinna) and as such non-dual.
-This is a key difference between this model and the pivot model, where the dependent nature is ultimately devoid of the imagined nature.
+Furthermore, according to the Trisvabhāvanirdeśa (TSN 17-20), the imagined and the dependent are inseparable (abhinna) from and nondual with the perfected.
+This is a key difference between this model and the pivot model, where the dependent nature is regarded as the fulcrum of reality.
+Also, as regards the niḥsvabhāvatā, or insubstantiality, of the three natures, where the Triṃśika emphasizes "distinctly different types of insubstantiality corresponding to each of the three natures," the Trisvabhāvanirdeśa treats the three natures' inseparability in light of a "common nonduality."
 Another difference between these sources is that in the Triṃśikā, the main model of liberation is a radical transformation of the basis (āśrayaparāvṛtti).
-The Trisvabhāvanirdeśa meanwhile claims that liberation occurs through knowledge of the three natures as they are (in their non-duality).
-Some scholars, like McNamara, argue that these two models are incompatible, ontologically and soteriologically.
-Kapstein thinks that it is possible that the Trisvabhāvanirdeśa is attempting to reconcile them.
+The Trisvabhāvanirdeśa meanwhile claims that liberation occurs through knowledge of the three natures as they are (in their nonduality).

+Some scholars, like McNamara, argue that the pivot and progressive models are incompatible, ontologically and soteriologically.
+On the other hand, Kapstein thinks that it is possible that the Trisvabhāvanirdeśa is attempting to reconcile them.
 These differences have also led some scholars (Kapstein and Thomas Wood) to question the attribution of the Trisvabhāvanirdeśa to Vasubandhu.